Manabu Soya: Pro Wrestling Noah (2020–Present)

 On October 28 at Demolition Stage In Fukuoka, Soya challenged former KONGOH stablemate Kenoh to a title match for the GHC Heavyweight Championship for the third time, after he had won the title, setting up their match at The New Year, on January 2, 2024, which he lost.
 From February 24 to March 10, Soya and Shuji Kondo took part in the 2024 Victory Challenge Tag League.
 They finished the tournament with a record of two wins, four losses, and a draw, failing to advance to the finals of the tournament.
 Shortly after, Soya was sidelined with cubital tunnel syndrome, leading him to make his return on June 16 at Grand Ship In Yokohama, announcing his in ring return to competition on July 13 at Destination 2024.
 In August, Soya took part in the 2024 N-1 Victory, finishing the tournament with a record of five wins and two losses, failing to advance to the finals of the tournament.

 On September 14, Soya defeated Ulka Sasaki to win the GHC National Championship.
 He lost the title to Tetsuya Endo on January 11, 2025, following the interference from Team 2000 X, before regaining it on February 11.
-After the match, he was attacked by Team 2000 X, before being saved by RATEL'S. He was subsquently added to the stable, becoming RATEL'S first heavyweight member.
+After the match, he was attacked by Team 2000 X, before being saved by RATEL'S. He was subsequently added to the stable, becoming RATEL'S first heavyweight member.
 Shortly after, the stable was renamed to Passionate RATEL'S, following Soya's addition.
 Later that night, Soya challenged OZAWA to a title match for the GHC Heavyweight Championship, offering to put his belt on the line in a double title match.
 This led to a Winner Takes All Lumberjack Deathmatch, on March 2 at Memorial Voyage in Yokohama, where Soya lost GHC National Championship and unsuccessfully challenged OZAWA for the GHC Heavyweight Championship, after Tadasuke turned on him and Passionate RATEL'S and joined Team 2000 X.